12. Provisions, contingent liabilities and contingent assets

 • Key features and objectives of remuneration policy

 o Effective governance of compensation: The BGRNC has oversight over compensation.
-The Committee defines Key Performance Indicators (KPIs) for WTDs and equivalent positions and the organisational performance norms for variable pay based on the financial and strategic plan approved by the Board.
-The KPIs include both quantitative and qualitative aspects defined with sub parameters.
+The BGRNC defines Key Performance Indicators (KPIs) for the Bank and the said KPIs are also applicable to the MD&CEO and WTDs and equivalent positions.
+The organisational performance norms for variable pay is based on the KPIs that include both financial and non-financial aspects defined with sub parameters.
 The BGRNC assesses organisational performance and based on its assessment, it makes recommendations on variable pay for employees.
-It also recommends to the Board the compensation for WTDs & equivalent positions and senior management subject to necessary approvals, wherever applicable.
+It also recommends to the Board the compensation for WTDs & equivalent positions and senior management subject to necessary approvals, wherever applicable

 • Process followed by the Bank to ensure that the risk and compliance employees are remunerated independently of the businesses they oversee:

-The compensation of staff engaged in assurance functions like Audit, Risk and Compliance depends on their performance, which is based on achievement of the key goals of their respective functions.
-They are not assessed on business targets.
+The compensation of staff engaged in assurance functions like Audit, Risk and Compliance was dependent on their performance, which was based on achievement of the key goals of their respective functions and independent of the business targets areas they oversee.

 • Key risks that the Bank takes into account when implementing remuneration measures

 The Board approves the Enterprise Risk Management framework (ERM) and Risk Appetite Framework (RAF) for the Bank.
 The business activities of the Bank are undertaken within this framework.
-The RAF includes the definition of risk capacity, risk appetite statements and drill down of the same into limits/thresholds for various risk categories.
-The Bank’s KPIs which are applicable to WTDs & equivalent positions as well as employees (excluding assurance functions), incorporated relevant risk management related aspects.
-For example, in FY2024, in addition to performance indicators in areas such as Profit before tax excluding treasury gains, performance indicators included aspects such as asset quality, risk management framework, stakeholder relationships, customer service and leadership development.
-The BGRNC takes into consideration all the above aspects while assessing organisational performance and making compensation-related recommendations to the Board.
+The RAF includes the definition of risk capacity, risk appetite statements and drill down of the same into limits/ thresholds for various risk categories.
+The Bank’s KPIs which are applicable to the MD&CEO and WTDs & equivalent positions as well as employees (excluding assurance functions), incorporated relevant risk management related aspects.
+For example, in FY2025, in addition to performance indicators in areas such as Profit before tax excluding treasury, aspects such as, risk management framework, regulatory compliance stakeholder relationships, customer service and leadership development were also covered.
+The BGRNC considered all the above aspects while assessing organisational performance and made compensation-related recommendations to the Board.

-The annual Key Performance Indicators and performance evaluation incorporated both qualitative and quantitative aspects including, risk management framework, stakeholder relationships, timely compliance and closure of audit issues, customer service and leadership development.
+The annual Key Performance Indicators and performance evaluation incorporated both financial and non- financial aspects including, risk management framework, stakeholder relationships, timely compliance and closure of audit issues, customer service and leadership development.

 • Ways in which these measures affect remuneration

 Every year, the financial plan/targets are formulated in conjunction with a risk framework with limit structures for various areas of risk/lines of business, within which the Bank operates.
-To ensure effective alignment of compensation with prudent risk taking, the BGRNC takes into account adherence to the risk framework in conjunction with which the financial plan/targets have been formulated.
-The Bank’s KPIs which are applicable to WTDs and equivalent positions as well as employees (excluding assurance functions), incorporated relevant risk management related aspects and regulatory compliance.
-For example, in FY2024, in addition to profit before tax excluding treasury gains, performance indicators also included aspects such as asset quality, risk management framework, stakeholder relationships, customer service and leadership development.
-The BGRNC takes into consideration all the above aspects while assessing organisational performance and making compensation-related recommendations to the Board.
+To ensure effective alignment of compensation with prudent risk taking, the BGRNC takes into account adherence to the risk framework in conjunction with which the financial plan/targets were formulated.
+The Bank’s KPIs which were applicable to WTDs and equivalent positions as well as employees (excluding assurance functions), incorporated relevant risk management related aspects and regulatory compliance.
+For example, in FY2025, in addition to profit before tax excluding treasury, performance indicators also included aspects such as, risk management framework, regulatory compliance stakeholder relationships, customer service and leadership development.
+The BGRNC considered all the above aspects while assessing organisational performance and made compensation-related recommendations to the Board.

 The nature and type of these measures have not changed over the past year and hence, there is no impact on remuneration.